djacobson/pysubtask/README.md

 ### To Do

+- The transfer extensions are currently "full file" transfer technologies (i.e.: FTP, Dropbox).
+It would be nice to implement a file differential transfer algorithm similar to Unix's ``rsync`` to reduce the amount of data sent with ongoing notifications.
+But, ``rsync`` has its own custom server-side daemon to support its diff'ing process.
+For the ``pysubtask`` "client-side-only" design, it would be preferable to implement this entirely client-side, possibly using an external records position file set, etc. But, it may be difficult to achieve 100% reliability and recoverabliity for remote data synchronization in a client-side-only design.
 - Version 1 is primarily a **push** / ``put()`` assistant.
 It would make sense to add **pull** / ``get()`` to the same module, but, would the subtask try to notify the master?
 Or just simply get data on a timer interval and rely on the master to poll for it?
 - ``demo.py`` could probably be made into an official test module, moved into a tests folder, and made to work with pytest (including a setyp.py install section for tests)
 - Possible feature: Implement an _"exponential back-off"_ algorithm in the subtask-side (child) of the S/FTP and Dropbox extension classes.
 This would be slightly different from **burst mode** (task master / parent side), with the objective being to reduce the total number of transfers / transactions over a long period of time (i.e.: 12 or 24 hours), as opposed to just reducing some transfers during a **burst** of data notifications.
 This feature would have the secondary goal of avoiding surpassing host transaction limits / quotas (i.e.: Dropbox upload limits per day, etc.).